Undergraduate Academic Regulations

 - “Withdrew with Conduct charges pending”

-Students who are suspended may appeal to the Dean of Students to have the notation removed from their official transcript one year after conclusion of the Suspension.
+Students who are suspended may appeal to the Dean of Student Experience to have the notation removed from their official transcript one year after conclusion of the Suspension.
 Transcript notations for Expulsion are permanent.If a finding of responsibility is vacated for any reason, any transcript notation related to this provision is removed.Return to the Top of the Page

 700 Academic Dishonesty (Unethical Practices)

 Alfred University values integrity of all types - scholarly (research), personal and academic.
-As a result, the Faculty at Alfred University have set high standards for particularly academic integrity and severe penalties for deviations, broadly called academic dishonesty, from these standards.
+As a result, the Faculty at Alfred University have set high standards for academic integrity and severe penalties for deviations, broadly called academic dishonesty, from these standards.

 Unethical conduct or academic dishonesty is defined as any action that enables students to receive credit for work that is not their own.
 Such conduct will not be tolerated in any form.
 Academic dishonesty can occur both in and outside the classroom, studio, or lab.
 This might involve venues as varied as student publications, art exhibits, and public presentations

 In the context of tests, quizzes, examinations, or other in-class work, dishonest practices include but are not limited to:

 - Marking an answer sheet in a way designed to deceive the person correcting it